sammi-turner/Crab-BASIC/README.md

 ### Let

 Using "let" to initialise variables is standard for Crab, like most versions of BASIC.
-Although, unlike most dialects of BASIC
+Although, unlike most versions of BASIC

 - all identifiers are placeholders for strings
 - some strings also represent integers